walbertus/integra-scraper/README.md

    (Confuse?
 You can inspect integra form in courses dropdown)
  6. run `npm start`

+ ### Hidden feature
+ You can update `config.json` to get courses faster (by default each request takes about 2 - 5 seconds)

  ### Disclaimer
  Use it at your own risk